 Since these symptoms can confuse physicians, the disease is usually diagnosed when it has already reached a Stage 3 level of cancerous development.
-As the cancer progresses, the symptoms become more severe.
-Since the disease is commonly in its advanced stage when this occurs, physicians may find it difficult to entirely remove the tumors.
+As cancer progresses, the symptoms become more severe.
+Since the disease is common in its advanced stage when this occurs, physicians may find it difficult to entirely remove the tumors.

 Although pleural mesothelioma is the most common type of mesothelioma, experts have yet to find a cure as mesothelioma as a whole.
-Therefore, prognosis for victims is unfavorable.
+Therefore, the prognosis for victims is unfavorable.
 As with most diseases, your individual survival rate will depend on the stage of the disease and your overall health.

 The most invasive procedure is surgery.
 This form of mesothelioma affects the lining of the lungs and organs which are protected by the rib cage.
 A surgeon has to cut through the ribs to reach the affected areas.